az-digitalag/dpp-extractor-plot/README.md

 To clone the template, open a command window and change to the location of your repository on disk (for example, `cd ~/my-repo`).
 Next use git to clone the template project by running `git clone https://github.com/az-digitalag/dpp-extractor-plot.git extractor-ruby`.

-**Submodule**: \
-The advantage of using a submodule is that it's easy to update to the latest template code through a single command.
-The disadvantage of using a submodule is that the file system layout of a project is more complex.

-To use the submodule approach, create the submodule in your folder.
-For example, `git submodule add https://github.com/az-digitalag/dpp-extractor-plot.git ./extractor` will create the submodule link and place the files in a folder named "extractor".
-Follow the submodule specific command options in the following sections.

 At this time you may want to check your changes into source control.
 Note that after running the [Generate Files](#generate) step we recommend deleting a file.
 Depending upon your comfort level with the source control you use, you may want to wait until after that step to check files in.